sankhaMukherjee/myCutter/{{cookiecutter.project}}/Readme.md

     2.4. generate an initial git repository
 3. change to the `src` folder
 4. run the command `make run`.
 This should run the small test program
-5. Generate your documentation folder by running `make docInit`.
-Follow instructions to prepare the system for autodoc installation that cannot be done automatically.
+5. Generate your documentation folder by running `make doc`.
-6. run the command `make doc` to build the documentation.
-7. Check whether all the tests pass with the command `make test`.
+6. Check whether all the tests pass with the command `make test`.
 This uses py.test for running tests.

 ## Deployment